AdvancedModularManikin/specification/operational_data_model.md

 ### `EventFragment` Topic Fields
 `EventFragment`s contain the same data fields as `EventRecord`s, but are published on a separate Topic from `EventRecord`s because certain fields may be published with a `null` value.
+The Module that first publishes an `EventFragment` shall be the only Module to post 'update' messages with the same `id` value.

 #### `id`
 UUID of the Fragment message.
 This `id` is unrelated to the `id` of the future `EventRecord` that will derive from this Fragment.
+This field is used as a DDS Topic Key.

 #### `timestamp`
 Real-world timestamp of when the `EventFragment` was recorded, in milliseconds since UTC Unix epoch.
-This value should rarely change as part of the Event Fragment Protocol.
+This value shall not change as part of the Event Fragment Protocol.

+#### `educational_encounter`
+Generated and assigned by the Module Manager (or equivalent) when a Scenario is loaded.
+This value is used to uniquely identify the instance of a Scenario being run.

 #### `location`
 The [FMA](http://sig.biostr.washington.edu/projects/fm/AboutFM.html) location for the `EventFragment`.
 This value may have an appropriate 'null' value, indicating the initiating Module is seeking missing location